YanaTsybata/digit_recognizer/README.md

 ===========
 ____
 ### Description:
-This project focuses on building a model to recognize handwritten digits using the well-known MNIST dataset
+This project focuses on building a model to recognize handwritten digits using the well-known MNIST dataset.

 ### Before you start
 you will need the following libraries: